TechGeorgii/test-task-uniswapv3/README.md

-# Concentrated liquidity deposit contract
+# Liquidity deposit contract with width support

 The idea is to implement a smart contract that deposits any amount of `token0` and `token1` in a specified Uniswap V3 Liquidity Pool.
 Also, a `width` parameter is specified, that is calculated as